 Cold climates present a special challenge to a home's roof.
 During the cold months when snow and freezing rain fall, a thawing-freezing process can occur that could lead to the formation of ice dams.
 Ice dams can occur during certain conditions, such as when snow accumulates on the roof, then melts although the air temperature is at or below freezing.
-This melting can occur because the sun warms the surface of a dark roof or because of air leaks in the ceiling which allow heated air from the home to escape into the attic and warm the underside of the roof.
+This melting can occur because of poor insulation or air leaks in the ceiling which allow heat from the home to escape into the attic and warm the underside of the roof.
+Warmth from sunlight on exposed dark roof surfaces can also contribute to this snow melt.
 The melted snow flows down to the roof eaves and refreezes in the cold air.
 Some of this water will drip off the edge and freeze in the form of icicles, but water can also freeze above the edge of the roof and form ledges or dams that continually build up and begin to block the liquid water flowing down from above.
 Once the process starts, ice can rapidly dam up to the point where several gallons of water are being held back.
 In severe cases, ice dams have caused roof collapses.
 In less severe cases but sometimes just as damaging, the accumulating water can back up between the shingles then saturate and penetrate the roof underlayment and begin leaking into the attic.
 (See the Training tab for a video about ice dam formation.)

 To protect the roof from ice dam damage, install a self-adhered, self-sealing bituminous membrane over the roof deck along the eaves (see Figure 1).
 The membrane should extend up from the eaves to two feet above the inside edge of the exterior wall plane.
 Bituminous membrane is a heavy, flexible material that has been impregnated with a petroleum-based solution like tar to make it waterproof.
 Most products are sold in long rolls; many come with a "peel-and-stick" adhesive backing.
 Bituminous membrane is self-sealing in the sense that it will remain somewhat soft and will seal around nails driven through it, for example to hold shingles.

-Although most ice dams are likely to occur within 2 feet up the roofing deck from the interior plane of the exterior wall, some builders will choose to cover the entire roof deck with self-adhering self-sealing membrane especially in high-wind areas.
+Although most ice dams are likely to occur within 2 feet up the roofing deck from the interior plane of the exterior wall, some builders will choose to go further up the roof deck, especially in locations where there may be high snow loads or extended periods of snow cover.
+Some builders choose to cover the entire roof deck with self-adhering self-sealing membrane especially in high-snow or high-wind areas.
 Builders in warm-climate hurricane-prone areas may also choose to cover their roofs with self-adhering membrane for storm protection.

 How to Install Self-Sealing Bituminous Membranes along Eaves